 – – – – –

 Unlicensed residential programs: The next challenge in protecting youth. –excerpt-

 By Friedman, Robert M.; Pinto, Allison; Behar, Lenore; Bush, Nicki; Chirolla, Amberly; Epstein, Monica; Green, Amy; Hawkins, Pamela; Huff, Barbara; Huffine, Charles; Mohr, Wanda; Seltzer, Tammy; Vaughn, Christine; Whitehead, Kathryn; Young, Christina Kloker

 American Journal of Orthopsychiatry.
 Vol 76(3), Jul 2006, 295-303.

-According to this article, many private residential facilities are neither licensed as mental health programs by states, nor accredited by respected national accrediting organizations.
-The Alliance for the Safe, Therapeutic and Appropriate use of Residential Treatment (A START) is a multi-disciplinary group of mental health professionals and advocates that formed in response to rising concerns about reports from youth, families and journalists describing mistreatment in the unregulated programs.
+According to this article, many private residential facilities are neither licensed as mental health programs nor accredited by respected national accrediting organizations.
+The Alliance for the Safe, Therapeutic and Appropriate use of Residential Treatment (A START) is a multi-disciplinary group of mental health professionals and advocates that formed in response to rising concerns about reports from youth, families, and journalists describing mistreatment in the unregulated programs.
 There is a range of mistreatment and abuse experienced by youth and families, including harsh discipline, inappropriate seclusion and restraint, substandard psychotherapeutic interventions, medical and nutritional neglect, rights violations and death.